 Most NVA enthusiasts prefer to use smaller refractors with fast focal ratios, rather than large reflectors.

 Conclusion: Night Vision Astronomy – the future of astronomy or an expensive niche?

 It’s hard not to be blown away by some of the images of what you can see and capture with night vision devices.

-That, combined with the relative ease of use and at least partial answer to the light pollution problem, mean that it seems likely that many more will take up this pursuit.
+That, combined with the relative ease of use and at least partial answer to the light pollution problem, means that it seems likely that many more will take up this pursuit.

 It’s great that at least one dedicated provider of night vision devices for astronomy (OVNI) has emerged in recent years and also that quality digital devices are offering a budget alternative.
 The question is will this trend continue and will we see more night vision devices for astronomy emerge?

 We hope you found this interesting and useful.
-At the start, we found trying to understanding NV astronomy pretty difficult.
-There are some good in-depth discussions on forums but these are fotern hard to follow for beginners.
+At the start, we found trying to understand NV astronomy pretty difficult.
+There are some good in-depth discussions on forums but these are often hard to follow for beginners.

 If you have any questions about night vision astronomy or astrophotography please leave a comment below.
 See also more articles like this in our astronomy hub.

 If you’d like more information about NVA then check out these links: